Physics-50/Module-2/docs/week3.md

   \lambda_{\rm eff} = \frac{\lambda}{1+\frac{1}{\pi n}}
 \end{equation}

 For our system we will approximate n~4.5 ([see previously mentioned supplemental materials](gouy)).
 There is significant uncertainty in this estimate of n.
-We do not expect you to account for this additional uncertainty (due to this uncertainty your final result may still differ from the expected value by more than your quoted uncertainty).
+We do not expect you to account for this additional uncertainty.
+Due to this uncertainty your final result may still differ from the expected value by more than your quoted uncertainty.
+(Optional enrichment: if you'd like to try to estimate the uncertainty due to our approximation of n you are welcome to try.
+This is not required.)

 To make sure you are ready to apply the correction to your data, please complete this mini-question: